 Azure prices VMs differently based on how long you rent them.
 The price goes down significantly (over 50%) if you reserve a VM for a long time, such as one year, or three years.
 After choosing the right VM size, it’s important to select the reserved pricing for it.
 This is the way to go for mission-critical applications that you’re sure you’ll be using for years to come.

 Learn how to transform your business with cloud cost optimization techniques.
-Sign up for our webinar now.
+Watch our On Demand Webinar now.

 3. Shift workloads to containers